 Operating with your fine-tipped tweezers, clutch the tick as close to the skin’s surface as you can.

-The reason behind this is because ticks enter the skin using their mouth, and the part that sticks on and at the same time out of your skin is their body.
+The reason behind this is that ticks enter the skin using their mouth, and the part that sticks on and at the same time out of your skin is their body.

 That leaves the possibility of pushing the infected fluids into your body if you squeeze it by its belly, WebMD explains.